-The following day, my doctor who has treated me for my psoriatic/rheumatoid arthritis since the early 1980s (and who we could not live without) called and said (I am not quoting, but you could hear it in her voice), “Tom, you idiot, get back to the hospital.
+The following day, my doctor who has treated me for my psoriatic/rheumatoid arthritis since the early 1980s called and said (I am not quoting, but you could hear it in her voice), “Tom, you idiot, get back to the hospital.
 You need to be admitted…right now!”
 Many people have said that I should be “admitted” in the past, but that was for a different type of institution.

-My arthritis doctor was worried because I was on Enbrel, a miracle drug for my arthritis (I was basically in remission for 12 years), but also one that suppresses your immune system (not good when you have pneumonia).
+My arthritis doctor was worried because I was on Enbrel, a miracle drug for my arthritis (I had basically been in remission for 12 years), but also one that suppresses your immune system (not good when you have pneumonia).
 It’s the same drug that Phil Mickelson does commercials for on television.
-Unfortunately, as good as it was for my arthritis, it did not help my golf game…
+Unfortunately, as good as it was for my arthritis, it did not help my golf game …

 Thanks to some phone calls from a couple of my other doctors (I like to keep physicians throughout Southern California employed), I was moved to first in line in the ER when I arrived, and when I saw the nurses reaction to my oxygen level test (SAT rate under 80), I knew I would not be sipping martinis on the patio that evening.

 It was on to a hospital room for me, and they started me on an IV drip immediately.
 My temperature was back around normal, and I didn’t really feel all that badly.
 I figured I could be out of there in a few days and still have an outside chance of making NYC.
 It seems my medical knowledge was closer to Dr. J than Dr. Kildare (dating myself).

 However, Tracy’s email to friends the day after I was admitted was not quite so optimistic.
 “Pretty scared.
 This could have a bad outcome.”
 I’m glad I didn’t read these until after I was out.